Show Gardens

 This Chelsea show garden provides an opportunity to share St James’s story as it begins The Wren Project, a major restoration of the church, its courtyard and garden.
 It will spotlight changemakers like William Blake, Ottobah Cugoano, Mary Delany and Mary Beale with links to St James’s who have imagined the world to be different and will help develop a broader understanding of St James's and its work to raise funds towards the £20 million target, amplifying its social and environmental impact work for the future.

-Following the show, the plants will enrich the garden at St James's partner church, St Pancras Euston Road.
-And, in time, the sculptural counselling cabin and other 'hard' landscaping features will be installed in the restored garden in Piccadilly as part of The Wren Project.
+Following the show, the plants were relocated into the garden at St James's partner church, St Pancras Euston Road.
+In time, the sculptural counselling cabin and other 'hard' landscaping features will be installed in the restored garden in Piccadilly as part of The Wren Project, a major restoration of the church, its courtyard and garden.

 Find out more